 - Do regular yoga, pranayama and meditation.

-- Caffiene intake - people who drink caffeine, which is found in coffee, tea and cola have low chances of Parkinson's disease as compared to others who don’t drink coffee.
+- Caffeine intake - people who drink caffeine, which is found in coffee, tea and cola have low chances of Parkinson's disease as compared to others who don’t drink coffee.

-- Flavonoids - A high intake of various antioxidant such as flavonoids may lower the risk of developing Parkinson's disease.
+- Flavonoids - A high intake of various antioxidants such as flavonoids may lower the risk of developing Parkinson's disease.
 Flavonoids are present in berries, apples, some vegetables, tea, and red grapes.

 - Avoiding toxins - Exposure to herbicides, pesticides, and other toxins may increase the risk of neurological diseases such as Parkinson's disease.